-The Governor recommends \$0.9 million less than enacted, \$0.7 million less than requested primarily to reflect the transfer of \$0.4 million of operating expenses to the Department of Administration's resources.
+The Governor recommended \$0.9 million less than enacted, \$0.7 million less than requested primarily to reflect the transfer of \$0.4 million of operating expenses to the Department of Administration's budget.
 Transferred expenses include \$231,386 for lawn maintenance services provided at the Waterplace Park and State House lawn and \$164,000 for sewer charges.
-Other reductions include nurse training, Parole Board clerical services and delay purchase of bullet proof vests to address the Department's projected current year deficit.
+Other reductions include nurse training, Parole Board clerical services and delayed purchase of bullet proof vests to address the Department's projected current year deficit.
+The Assembly retained these operating expenses in the Department of Corrections' budget and concurred with the remainder of the recommendation.